Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 Taking all these aspects into account, Set-OutlookSignatures will not consider membership in dynamic groups until a reliable and efficient way of querying a user's dynamic group membership is available.
 ### 16.20.1.
 What's the alternative to dynamic groups?
-Dynamic groups have their raison d'être, especially if you use them as a tool for special and rather rare use cases.
+Dynamic groups have their reason to exist, especially if you use them as a tool for special and rather rare use cases.

 With the move to the cloud, where dynamic groups were introduced just not too long ago and only with a limited set of possible query parameters, an ongoing trend can be observed: Replacing dynamic groups with regularly updated static groups.